 How to Get Around Mt.
 Fuji

 Getting to Mt.
 Fuji is easy.
-Getting around once you're there is the part many visitors underestimate.
+Getting around once you're there is much harder than most people expect.

 I recommend using a private car, even for a day trip.
-You'll spend less time getting from place to place, have more flexibility, and be able to visit viewpoints and attractions that are difficult to reach by bus.
+You'll have more flexibility and be able to visit viewpoints and attractions that are difficult to reach by bus.

 Want a smooth ride with no transfers?
 Ask us about our private tours with a private guide and driver!